syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 The **SymbolPalette** displays a collection of palettes.
 The Palette shows nodes and connectors.
 It allows you to drag and drop the nodes and connectors on the Diagram.
 The Palette has a header that displays the name and also has an option that allows you to expand or collapse its items.
 Each node or connector in the palette is called a Palette Item.

-{% include image.html url="/js/Diagram/Symbol-Palette_images/Symbol-Palette_img1.jpg" Caption="SymbolPalette"%}
+{% include image.html url="/js/Diagram/Symbol-Palette_images/Symbol-Palette_img1.jpg" %}

 ## Create and Add Symbols in the Palette